Skip to main content

 JavaScript Interop for Drag Areas

-InfiniLore.InfiniFrame.Js is used internally by the drag and resize components to call setPointerCapture on the underlying DOM element — this ensures drag operations continue even when the pointer leaves the element boundary
+InfiniLore.InfiniFrame.Js is used internally by the drag and resize components to call setPointerCapture on the underlying DOM element.
+This ensures drag operations continue even when the pointer leaves the element boundary.

 If you are building your own drag components, you can use IInfiniFrameJs directly: